PalMachulla/Publo/NODE_DOCUMENTATION.md

 Publo uses a node-based canvas system for building and organizing story elements.
 Each canvas contains interconnected nodes that represent different aspects of your story—from source materials and characters to locations and reference links.

+### The Agent Architecture Vision

+**Publo is designed as an intelligent agent orchestration system.** Each node you create on the canvas is not just a static container for information—it's designed to become an autonomous agent or a system of specialized agents.

+**Key Concepts**:

+- **Nodes as Agents**: Each node type (Story Book, Character, Location, etc.) will evolve into an intelligent agent with specialized capabilities
+- **Agent Orchestration**: All node agents serve and communicate with a higher-level agent orchestrator
+- **Context Node as Orchestrator**: The Context Node acts as the central orchestrator, coordinating between specialized node agents
+- **Multi-Agent Systems**: Complex nodes (like Characters) may contain their own system of sub-agents working together
+- **Hierarchical Intelligence**: Lower-level node agents feed insights to the orchestrator, which synthesizes and directs the overall story generation

+**What This Means**:

+When you add a **Character Node**, you're not just storing a bio—you're creating an agent that will understand character motivations, maintain consistency, and actively participate in story generation.
+When you add a **Story Book Node**, you're deploying an agent that can analyze literary patterns and apply stylistic influences.

+The **Context Node** (prompt bar) will become the orchestrator that:
+- Receives your story intent
+- Delegates tasks to specialized node agents
+- Synthesizes agent outputs into coherent narratives
+- Maintains consistency across all agents
+- Learns from agent interactions

+**Current State**: Today, nodes store structured data.
+Tomorrow, they'll be active participants in your creative process, each bringing specialized intelligence to serve your story vision.

 ---

 ## What Are Nodes?